Myster-Tee/TinfoilWebServer/README.md

 ### Fingerprints

-A fingerprint is a unique Nintendo Switch user ID.
+A fingerprint consists in a unique Nintendo Switch device identifier.
 Tinfoil emits a fingerprint only when requesting the index, but not when requesting files.
 Thus specifying fingerprints in configuration <u>will not prevent a user from downloading files</u>.

-When fingerprints are allowed globally and at user level, server will check for a valid fingerprint among allowed user fingerprints and globally allowed fingerprints.
+When fingerprints are both allowed globally and at user level, server will check for a valid fingerprint among allowed user fingerprints and globally allowed fingerprints.

 ### Custom log format